Estates of the realm: Background

+The hereditary status of the estates had a precursor in Emperor Diocletian's reforms in the 3rd century, where Diocletian made certain "essential" occupations hereditary.
+Peasants became tied to their land, and sons of soldiers were forcibly conscripted to the army.
+Essential occupations included also bakers, armorers, tenant farmers and members of town councils.
+This significantly restricted social mobility.
+In essence, by establishing hereditary occupations, which later became the estates of the realm of medieval Europe, Diocletian laid the foundation for feudalism, the political system that would reign over Europe for the following thousand years.
+Emperor Constantine further entrenched these policies and widened their application in the 4th century.

 After the fall of the Western Roman Empire, numerous geographic and ethnic kingdoms developed among the endemic peoples of Europe, affecting their day-to-day secular lives; along with those, the growing influence of the Catholic Church and its Papacy affected the ethical, moral and religious lives and decisions of all.
 This led to mutual dependency between the secular and religious powers for guidance and protection, but over time and with the growing power of the kingdoms, competing secular realities increasingly diverged from religious idealism and Church decisions.

 The new lords of the land identified themselves primarily as warriors, but because new technologies of warfare were expensive, and the fighting men required substantial material resources and considerable leisure to train, these needs had to be filled.
 The economic and political transformation of the countryside in the period were filled by a large growth in population, agricultural production, technological innovations and urban centers; movements of reform and renewal attempted to sharpen the distinction between clerical and lay status, and power, recognized by the Church also had their effect.